 It might sound like a moot point, somewhat irrelevant, but it’s necessary to start on the right foot.
 Did you know that scientists refer to five mass extinctions of life on Earth?
 That doesn’t mean the extermination of all life from the planet.
 But, it does mean there followed, however many years later, ‘a’ new beginning.
 None of which was the actual first beginning.

 The point being that Genesis 1.1 indicates there is more than one beginning.
 Science tells us the Universe began some 14 billion years ago, and the Earth began some 4.5 billion years ago.
 These events are related.
 Think about it because starting next week; we’ll discuss the first beginning and later a second beginning.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, What on Earth is Humankind doing?
+Please use the Social Network links just below to share this information from The Explanation, What on Earth is Humankind doing?
 In Beginning there were No Humans